radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 template: cover

+# Front end development has gotten complex.

+???

+How do we choose among all the tools, frameworks, and libraries?
+Of which there are more and more each week.

+---

+template: cover

+# Are we actually doing a better job?

+???

-# (stating the problem) Ultimately, the goal is DOM production
+(stating the problem) Ultimately, the goal is getting the browser to render a DOM
-## followed by a short history of how we have done this

 why am i showing the history?
 what problem were we solving (whose by product is all the complexity we're dealing with as developers)

-* the needs and expectations of the user increased, so we shifted the logic to the browser
+the needs and expectations of the user increased, so we shifted the logic to the browser

 * competing with desktop
-* then, competing with smartphone apps
+* then, competing with native apps

 * we're providing the user with immersion, cohesion, and integration (partially a time thing. faster access to collaborative data)

 ---